AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 1b.
-Assignment already unassigned
+Target does not exist
     * 1b1.
-EduBook informs the tutor that the assignment has already been unassigned from the student or all students in the class.

-  Use case ends.

-* 1c.
-Target does not exist
-    * 1c1.
 EduBook informs the tutor that the student or class does not exist.

   Use case ends.

+* 2a.
+Assignment already unassigned from a student
+    * 2a1.
+EduBook informs the tutor that the assignment has already been unassigned from the student.

+  Use case ends.

+* 2b.
+Assignment already unassigned from a class
+    * 2a1.
+EduBook informs the tutor that the assignment has already been unassigned from all students in the specified class.

+  Use case ends.

-**Use case: UC8** - Mark an assignment as completed for a student.
+**Use case: UC6** - Mark an assignment as completed.

 **MSS**

-1. Tutor requests to mark an assignment as completed for a student.
+1. Tutor requests to mark an assignment as completed.
+2. EduBook checks whether the target is a single student or a class.
-2. EduBook updates the specified student's assignment status to complete.
+3. EduBook updates the assignment status to completed for the student or for every student in the class.

    Use case ends.

 **Extensions**

 * 1a.
-One or more details are missing or invalid (student name, assignment name).
+One or more details are missing or invalid (student/class name, assignment name)
     * 1a1.
 EduBook informs the tutor of the invalid input(s).

   Use case ends.

 * 1b.
-Assignment is already marked as completed.
+Assignment already marked as completed
     * 1b1.
-EduBook informs the tutor that the assignment has been already been marked as completed.
+If target is a single student, EduBook informs the tutor that the assignment is already marked as completed.
+    * 1b2.
+If target is a class:
+      All students already completed: EduBook informs the tutor that all students have already been marked as completed.
+      Some students already completed, some not: EduBook marks the incomplete ones as completed and informs the tutor which students were already marked.

   Use case ends.